jgartens/Nick-Investment-Tracker/README.md

 Installation:

-  --make sure python and anaconda are present on your computer (external downloads)\n
+  --make sure python and anaconda are present on your computer (external downloads)
-  $pip install numpy\n
+  $pip install numpy
   $pip install pandas
   $pip install requests
   $pip install beautifulsoup4
   $pip install regex
   $pip install geopy
   $pip install plotly
   $pip install geopandas
   $pip intall dash

  In the case that other installations are prompted in your terminal, install those as well.